symfony/symfony-docs/reference/configuration/framework.rst

 By default, the :doc:`NotCompromisedPassword </reference/constraints/NotCompromisedPassword>`
 constraint uses the public API provided by `haveibeenpwned.com`_.
 This option allows to define a different, but compatible, API endpoint to make the password checks.
-It's useful for example when the Symfony application is run in an intranet without public access to the internet.
+It is useful for example when the Symfony application is run in an intranet without public access to the internet.

 static_method